promesoft/Kicad-BiquadFilter/README.md

  * Footprint of Op Amp little too small for the packages in stock

 ### Issues and Notes
+Issues

+Wishlist for Rev B
- - Rev B should handle connectors and Potmeters on the PCB
+ - should handle connectors and Potmeters on the PCB
  - Focus on Eurorack compatibility
  - Mono filter
+ - VCF option

 ## Physical Construction
  - 100x100mm